-Each of these tense has a simple form, a continuous form (sometimes called progressive), and a perfect form, as well as combinations (present perfect continuous, etc.) The present perfect tense is actually more about the past than the present.
+Each of these basic tenses has a simple form, a continuous (or progressive) form, and a perfect form.
+There are also combinations like the present perfect continuous tense.
+The present perfect tense is actually more about the past than the present.

-We also have four conditional tenses for what would be (or would have been) true under certain conditions (if...)
+We also have four conditional tenses in English for what would be (or would have been) true under certain conditions (if...)

 Continuous tenses show that something is ongoing.
 They use forms of ‘be’ as a helping verb, while the main verb is in the present participle form (ending in -ing.)
 See all the tenses of the Verb to Be here.

-Perfect tenses use forms of ‘have’ and a past participle.
+Perfect tenses in English use forms of ‘have’ and a past participle.
 (Most past participles have the same form as the simple past tense, but there are important irregular forms.
 See Past and Present Perfect Tense Use for a list of irregular past participles that are different from the simple past forms.
 See also a complete list in Irregular Past Participles.)